The New Jim Crow: Overview

 In 1998, the Central Intelligence Agency (CIA) acknowledged that during the 1980s the Contra faction—covertly supported by the US in Nicaragua—had been involved in smuggling cocaine into the US and distributing it in US cities.
 Drug Enforcement Administration efforts to expose these illegal activities were blocked by Reagan officials, which contributed to an explosion of crack cocaine consumption in America's urban neighborhoods.
 More aggressive enforcement of federal drug laws resulted in a dramatic increase in street level arrests for possession.
-Disparate sentencing policies (the crack cocaine v. powdered cocaine penalty disparity was 100-1 by weight and remains 18-1 even after recent reform efforts) meant that a disproportionate number of inner city residents were charged with felonies and sentenced to long prison terms, because they tended to purchase the more affordable crack version of cocaine, rather than the powdered version commonly consumed in the suburbs.
+Disparate sentencing policies (the crack cocaine vs. powdered cocaine penalty disparity was 100–1 by weight and remains 18–1 even after recent reform efforts) meant that a disproportionate number of inner city residents were charged with felonies and sentenced to long prison terms, because they tended to purchase the more affordable crack version of cocaine, rather than the powdered version commonly consumed in the suburbs.

-Alexander argues that the War on Drugs has a devastating impact on inner city African American communities, on a scale entirely out of proportion to the actual dimensions of criminal activity taking place within these communities.
+Alexander argues that the war on drugs has a devastating impact on inner city African American communities, on a scale entirely out of proportion to the actual dimensions of criminal activity taking place within these communities.

 During the past three decades, the US prison population exploded from 300,000 to more than two million, with the majority of the increase due to drug convictions.
 This led to the US having the world's highest incarceration rate.
 The US incarceration rate is eight times that of Germany, a comparatively developed large democracy.

 Alexander claims that the US is unparalleled in the world in focusing enforcement of federal drug laws on racial and ethnic minorities.
 In the capital city of Washington, D.C., three out of four young African American males are expected to serve time in prison.
 While studies show that quantitatively Americans of different races consume illegal drugs at similar rates, in some states black men have been sent to prison on drug charges at rates twenty to fifty times those of white men.
 The proportion of African American men with some sort of criminal record approaches 80% in some major US cities, and they become marginalized, part of what Alexander calls "a growing and permanent undercaste".